Creating a Scanning Cluster

 Introductory Remarks

-To create the scanning cluster that allows to perform the distributed checks (while scanning files or other objects), you need to have a set of network nodes with the installed Dr.Web Network Checker component on each node.
-To make the cluster node not only to receive and transmit data to be scanned, it is also necessary to have the scan engine Dr.Web Scanning Engine installed on the node.
-Thus, to create the node of the scanning cluster, it is necessary that the minimum set of the following components is installed (minimally) on the server (other components of Dr.Web for UNIX Mail Servers which are installed automatically to ensure the functionality of the components listed here, are skipped):
+To create a scanning cluster that allows performing distributed scans (while scanning files or other objects), you need to have a set of network hosts with the Dr.Web Network Checker component installed on each host.
+To ensure that a cluster host not only receives and transmits data to be scanned, Dr.Web Scanning Engine must be installed on the host.
+Thus, to create a scanning cluster host, install at least the following components on the server (other components of Dr.Web Mail Security Suite that are installed automatically to ensure operability of the components listed here are not mentioned):

-1.Dr.Web Network Checker (drweb-netcheck package) is a component that provides networking between nodes;
+1.Dr.Web Network Checker (the drweb-netcheck package) is a component for receiving and sending data between hosts over the network.

-2.Dr.Web Scanning Engine (drweb-se package) is the scan engine that is need for scanning data received via network.
-The component may be absent, in this is node will only transmit data to be checked to other scanning cluster nodes.
+2.Dr.Web Scanning Engine (the drweb-se package) is an engine for scanning data received over the network.
+The component may be absent; in this case, the host only transmits data to be scanned to other hosts of the scanning cluster.

-The nodes that constitute the scanning cluster form peer to peer network, i.e. each of the nodes, depending on which settings are defined in the Dr.Web Network Checker component on this node, is able to act as either a scanning client (which transmits data for scanning to other nodes) or as a scanning server (which receives data for scanning from other nodes).
-With the appropriate settings, the cluster node can be both the scanning client and the scanning server at the same time.
+The hosts that constitute the scanning cluster form a peer to peer network, i.e. each of the hosts, depending on the settings defined for the Dr.Web Network Checker component on this host, is capable of acting either as a scanning client (which transmits data for scanning to other hosts) or as a scanning server (which receives data for scanning from other hosts).
+With the appropriate settings, a cluster host can be both a scanning client and a scanning server at the same time.

-The Dr.Web Network Checker parameters, related to scanning cluster setting, have names starting with LoadBalance.
+Dr.Web Network Checker parameters related to scanning cluster configuration have names starting with LoadBalance.

-In this case, it is assumed that the cluster consists of three nodes (displayed on the figure as node 1, node 2, and node 3).
-In this case, node 1 and node 2 are servers with a full-fledged Dr.Web product for UNIX servers installed (for example, Dr.Web for UNIX file servers or Dr.Web for UNIX internet gateways, the product type does not matter), and node 3 is used only for assistance in scanning files transferred from nodes 1 and 2.
-Therefore, only the minimum required component set (Dr.Web Network Checker and Dr.Web Scanning Engine) is installed, other components that are automatically installed to ensure the node operability, such as Dr.Web ConfigD, are not displayed on the figure).
-Nodes 1 and 2 can work both as servers and scanning clients between each other (perform mutual distribution of the load, associated with scanning), and node 3—only as a server, receiving tasks from nodes 1 and 2.
+In this case, it is assumed that the cluster consists of three hosts (displayed in the figure as host 1, host 2 and host 3).
+Host 1 and host 2 are servers with a fully-fledged Dr.Web product for UNIX servers installed (for example, Dr.Web Gateway Security Suite or Dr.Web Mail Security Suite, the product type does not matter), and host 3 only assists in scanning files transferred from hosts 1 and 2.
+Therefore, only the minimal required component set is installed (Dr.Web Network Checker and Dr.Web Scanning Engine, other components that are automatically installed to ensure host operability, such as Dr.Web ConfigD, are not displayed in the figure).
+Hosts 1 and 2 can operate both as servers and scanning clients with regard to each other (perform mutual distribution of scanning load), and host 3—only as a server receiving tasks from hosts 1 and 2.

-It is important to note that only components scan data that is not represented as files in the local file system, can act as a client module of verification.
-This means that the scanning cluster cannot be used for distributed scanning of files by SpIDer Guard file system monitors and by the Dr.Web File Checker component.
+Only components that scan data not represented as a file in the local file system can act as the client scanning module.
+This means that the scanning cluster cannot be used for distributed scanning of files by the SpIDer Guard file system monitor and the Dr.Web File Checker component.

-To customize the specified cluster configuration you need to change Dr.Web Network Checker settings on all cluster nodes.
-All following settings are given as .ini file (refer to configuration file format description).
+To set up the specified cluster configuration, adjust Dr.Web Network Checker settings on all three cluster hosts.
+All of the following settings are provided in the .ini format (refer to configuration file format description).

 [NetCheck]